 Welcome to the Birdland Jazzista Social Club a.k.a.
 Birdland Jazz and BBQ and Multi Culti Grill, a private social club.
-If you would like to join the other Jazzistas and learn the secret handshake and penguin walk, email Birdman Mike at firstname.lastname@example.org, 510.827.5414 to become a member.
-You must be a friend of a Jazzista first.
+If you would like to join the other Jazzistas and learn the secret handshake and penguin walk, become a member first or get in through a member, email Birdman Mike at firstname.lastname@example.org, 510.827.5414 to become a member.
+You must be a member and have a jazzista membership card($40 annual membership).

 Birdland Jazzista Social Club began as a one time front yard driveway barbecue(since the backyard is tiny and the sun sets on the driveway) on Memorial Day Weekend, May 28, 2010 for friends and neighbors of the Birdman.
 There was no clear purpose other than just to get together with a futon and some chairs on the driveway and part of the sidewalk.
 It was such a hit that the bbq with KCSM 91.1 jazz radio playing in the background continued for several months every Friday.
 Somewhere along the summer, more neighbors, friends, and BART commuters out of the North Berkeley station weary from their commute joined in for the free bbq every Friday, bringing some small dishes and their own drinks.
 Thus, Birdland Jazz and BBQ was born especially when my adjacent neighbor Paul Lynch brought his jazz trio to play in the garage in August.